Donttestturing/resume/README.md

 **Education**
-- Working on a B.S. in Computer science, currently attending MiraCosta College
+- B.S. in Computer science,(in progress) currently attending MiraCosta College
 - Currently have a H.S. diploma

 **Skills**